OpenBB-finance/OpenBB/website/content/bot/discord/price/candle/_index.md

 candle - Displays a candle chart for a ticker, with selectable interval and period windows.
-A link to a dynmaic version of the chart is provided.
+A link to a dynamic version of the chart is provided.

 ![Screen Shot 2022-03-01 at 9 54 34 AM](https://user-images.githubusercontent.com/85772166/156222469-257f5009-9487-422b-94c9-ff864d1ae339.png)